yigitaksoy/Digital-House/README.md

 ## Overview

-Digital House is a website, for a Digital Agency located in Amsterdam, The Netherlands.
-The website features a home page, an about page, a services section for all the services provided by the digital agency, a prices section showing the service packages offered by the Agency, and their prices, and a contact page with a map so clients can inquire about services, and contact the agency.
+Digital House is a Digital Agency located in the heart of Amsterdam.
+Digital House offers services such as Web Design, Web Development, and Digital marketing.
+The website's main focus is to promote, and inform potential clients about their services, and raise brand awareness.

+The website is fully responsive, and accessible on a wide range of mobile devices, and tablets.

 ## Contents Table